kellyshreeve/insurance/README.md

   alt="Results of binary classification model tuning">
 </p>

+Logistic regression with threshold optimized to 0.43 achieved an average F1, ROC AUC, accuracy, precision, and recall of 1.0 on the cross-validated training data.

 <p align="left">
   <img src="/images/binary_test.png"
   width="310"
   height="90"
   alt="Test results of logistic regression with threshold = 0.43">
 </p>

+The logistic regression with threshold = 0.43 performed at the same level on the test set, again achieving scores of 1.0 across all scores.

 <p align="left">
   <img src="/images/multi_results.png"